aryamanprince/Wall-following/README.md

 # Wall-following
-This repository contains the pid based code for moving the robot along a circular wall.
+This repository contains the pid based code for moving the robot along a circular wall with the help of ultrasonic sensors.